 Equity Release

-As an independent mortgage broker specialising in later life mortgage advice, we’re here to help.
+As a mortgage broker specialising in later life mortgage advice, we're here to help.
 Here are the main areas we assist with:

-1. Equity Release Mortgages – Equity release is available through a lifetime mortgage or home reversion plan.
+1. Equity Release Mortgages – If you’re unable to meet the affordability or criteria for the options above, equity release is available through a lifetime mortgage or home reversion plan.

 2. Retirement Interest Only Mortgages (RIOs) – Similar to an interest-only mortgage, RIOs are designed for customers aged 55+ and do not have a set end date for repayment.